 “After being laid off when the pandemic first hit, I’m happy to be getting a full pay cheque again.
-But my boss hasn’t been taking COVID-19 very seriously.
-It doesn’t feel like my workplace is safe.
+But it still doesn’t feel like my workplace is safe.
 Is there anything I can do if I feel uncomfortable?"

 – Joseph, Victoria, BC

 Can I take time off work to get the COVID-19 vaccine?